 - Wheelchair Accessible Vacation Rentals – There are literally hundreds of options around the island, and if you prefer the low key condo rentals opposed to resorts, this is a good start.

 Now that you’ve got that covered, let’s move on to the fun stuff.
 Here are some great activities for your trip to Maui.

 - Helicopter Tour – One of the coolest things you can experience is the view of Maui from above.
 Check out Sunshine Helicopters, who offer a wheelchair lift.

 - Whale Watching – Although ocean vessels in Maui are not required to meet ADA requirements, some boats still offer accommodations.
-All Maui Tours offers a wheelchair accessible whale watching tour, and we suggest calling ahead to find out about others that are available.
-Another great way to see the whales and enjoy a beautiful boat ride is to take the ferry from Lahaina to the neighbor island of Lana’i, which is also wheelchair accessible.
+A great way to see the whales and enjoy a beautiful boat ride is to take the ferry from Lahaina to the neighbor island of Lana’i, which is also wheelchair accessible.

 - Maui Ocean Center – Everyone loves the Maui aquarium.
 Come spend the day exploring life under the surface at the Maui Ocean Center, which is wheelchair accessible and full of interesting things to see and do, like the Turtle Lagoon, Hammerhead Harbor, and Sea Jelly Gallery.

 - Haleakala – Watching the sunrise from atop the 10,000 ft. volcano is an experience like no other.
 Make the winding trip up to the top to watch the sky change dramatically above the clouds.
 Bring your placard, a camera and warm clothes!
 Handicap parking is available at the summit.